 In 2018 Heavenly Culture, World Peace, Restoration of Light (HWPL), holding the answer to peace, carried out peace projects under its three core aspects, and the results and practice of these values were immediately visible as the fruits of peace that blossomed before our very eyes.

 Some of these major achievements include three African countries giving their national support for the DPCW, the establishment of MOUs with the Black Sea-Baltic Studies and Consensus Practices (Centre BBS), the launch of the ‘Solidarity of Religions' Peace Committee’ with high-level religious leaders and the 155,985 peace letter campaign.
 These truly show that steps are continually being taken in order to achieve a world of peace that is no longer a dream but finally a reality.

-1. Signing of an MOU with the Africa Union Commission
+1. Signing of an MOU with 10 universities at UN ECA, Addis Ababa, Ethiopia

 In August, a signing ceremony for the DPCW was held in the United Nations Economic Commission for Africa (UN ECA) located in Addis Ababa, Ethiopia together with representatives from 10 universities, State Education Ministers and 700 university students.
 All parties pledged to fulfill their respective missions of peace in each location.

 In addition, three African countries (Kingdom of eSwatini, Seychelles and Comoros) have declared official support for the DPCW at a national level.
 With this, the DPCW will be recognized as the true answer to peace and will be passed as a legally binding instrument.